fullmetaltac/interview-notes/devops/git.md

 Since bare repositories are usually shared on some sort of network server, it is usually difficult to cd into the repo and pull changes.
 So we need to push our changes into other repositories.

-Let’s start by creating a change to be pushed.
+Let's start by creating a change to be pushed.
 Edit the README and commit it

 ```
 # README